mplawley/quick-snap/README.md

 - Right click to replace the current target shot
 - Q and E to cycle through picture shots
 - Hold right click to instant-compare current shot with potential replacement shot, which occurs when you let right-click go!
+- Left Shit + S to save your target shots!

 ###Play mode
 - Mouse to look